benbaptist/minecraft-wrapper/documentation/wrapperconfig.rst

 here are inserted or deleted from the the wrapper config each time wrapper starts.*

-*Items marked as "deprecated" get removed from the wrapper config when wrapper starts.
-These are are not valid items. they only exist so that they will get removed from older wrapper versions.
-This is intended to keep the actual wrapper.config.json file from getting cluttered with old unused items.*

 *The wrapper.config.json file contents will look like this, but without all the comment lines.*